What are Localisation and Globalisation in Relation to Translation?

 An example of successful localization

 A successfully localised product is purported to be Apple’s Siri virtual assistant.
-When users request a weather report from Siri or directions on how to get to a certain address, Siri is able to offer the answer in either Celsius or Fahrenheit or miles or kilometres respectively, depending on where the user is located.
-Users, if they wish, may choose Sri’s voice to be in their preferred accent which includes South African, American or Australian English
+When users request a weather report from Siri or directions on how to get to a certain address, Siri is able to offer the answer in either Celsius or Fahrenheit or miles or kilometers respectively, depending on where the user is located.
+Users, if they wish, may choose Sri’s voice to be in their preferred accent which includes South African, American, or Australian English

-So, when considering Localization v/s Globalization or the difference between localization and globalization, localisation goes a step further by adopting a product to suit the culture of the targeted market while performing a culturally relevant translation.
+So, when considering Localization v/s Globalization or the difference between localization and globalization, localization goes a step further by adopting a product to suit the culture of the targeted market while performing a culturally relevant translation.